 Healthier Buildings, Happier Residents,

-The U.S. Centers for Disease Control (CDC) and the U.S. Surgeon General have created a guide titled "Secondhand Smoke: What it Means to You" (opens as a pdf in new window).
+The U.S. Centers for Disease Control (CDC) and the U.S. Surgeon General have created a guide titled "Secondhand Smoke: What it Means to You" .
 The guide summarizes the 2006 Surgeon General's Report and explains how people can take action to improve their health.
-The CDC and Surgeon General have also created an educational poster and handout, titled "Secondhand Smoke is Toxic," (opens as a pdf in new window) to illustrate some of the chemical components in secondhand smoke.
+The CDC and Surgeon General have also created an educational poster and handout, titled "Secondhand Smoke is Toxic," to illustrate some of the chemical components in secondhand smoke.

-In 2003, 66,699 Minnesotans of all ages were treated for conditions such as these that were caused by secondhand smoke exposure.(5) In 2005, 581 Minnesota infants and adults died from exposure to secondhand smoke.(5)
+Blue Cross Blue Shield found that 66,699 Minnesotans of all ages were treated for conditions such as these that were caused by secondhand smoke exposure.(3) In 2005, 581 Minnesota infants and adults died from exposure to secondhand smoke.(3)

 Ventilation and air purifiers cannot completely control secondhand smoke.
-Experts like the Center for Energy and Environment, the American Society of Heating, Refrigerating, and Air Conditioning Engineers, and the U.S. Surgeon General have commented on the need to eliminate smoking rather than try to ventilate it.
+The Center for Energy and Environment, the American Society of Heating, Refrigerating, and Air Conditioning Engineers, and the U.S. Surgeon General all agree that the most effective way to reduce environmental tobacco smoke is to remove it from the building.
 To learn more about these experts' reports, go to the Research page.